Leslie's Latest NEWS

 Class Size and Format: 4 students.

 Each student-apprentice will be learning alongside 3 others who work with horses at approximately the same ability level.
 Trainers and advanced students are apt to be in the same class (limit 4) and, likewise, students who have long since passed the beginner stage but are in need of new skills, ideas, confidence and better feel will share my time learning new skills with others who want to be coached at a similar pace and direction.
-There are no classes for beginners scheduled now, but this may change for the 2017-2018 term.

 Private horses: Students may bring their own horse or horses.
 (Stallions may or might not be possible to incorporate into a class.
 This depends on the venue.)
 Everyone is expected bring their personal using gear if they possess it (bridle, halter and rope, saddle, chaps, lass rope, rain gear, cold or hot weather riding gear, depending on the season, helmet, etc.).